Aristotle (348-322 B.C.)

 Now actuality and potentiality are fully intelligible only in relation to each other, and there is an asymmetry between them.
 Actuality has metaphysical priority.
 A potential is always a potential for a certain kind of actuality.
 And a potentiality cannot exist on its own, but only in combination with actuality.
 That is, actual being is required for anything to possesses potential of any kind.
 So you cannot have a potential without accompanying actuality.

 But you CAN have actuality without potentiality.
 Indeed, if change is the moving from potential to actual and no potentiality can actualize itself, then there must be something with pure actuality… and that all men call God.
-J (More on this later.
-So, while for us to understand actuality and potentiality, we need to contrast them with each other; in the real world outside our minds actuality can exist on its own while potentiality cannot.
+J (More on this later.)
+So, while for us to understand actuality and potentiality, we need to contrast them with each other, in the real world outside our minds, actuality can exist on its own while potentiality cannot.[7]

-That is depend on what the meaning of “is” is.
+Well… that all depends on what the meaning of “is” is.

 There are several senses in which a thing can be said to “be.”
 That is, there are several correct answers to the question “What is that?”